leaningtech/labs/src/content/blog/branch-hinting.md

 Browsers are still gating the feature behind a flag, but this should change in the near future.

 It was a long journey, but working together with many different stakeholders (compiler authors, browser developers, researchers, ...) to improve the proposal and gather consensus around it has been a valuable experience.

+Curious to know more about what we do?
+Join our Discord!
+My team at Leaning Technologies is available for any question you might have.